Complex QA and language models hybrid architectures, Survey: Evaluating: metrics, cost functions, datasets

 \subsection{Datasets}

 To train and evaluate QA/CQA systems, a variety of datasets have been developed to cover main skills, tasks and knowledge which we reference in the following sections.
 They can assess current performance or train model from end-to-end question answering on different field and complexity, to specific logic or task, such as decomposition.
 We also cover the generation of datasets or improvement of existing ones to overcome quality issues or challenge to create domain or logic specific dataset.
+In addition to legacy QA sets, community practice now relies on harder multi‑task reasoning (e.g. \textbf{MMLU‑Pro}, \textbf{GPQA} (graduate‑level, “Google‑proof” science)), plus \emph{living} leaderboards such as Arena‑Hard and LiveBench for open‑ended QA.
+For long‑context/multidoc and multimodal QA, newer suites (e.g., LongBench variants, MMMU/MathVista) are increasingly used alongside earlier multi‑hop sets.
+Long-form free answers of QA datasets above a page (> 250 words) was rare and are difficult to evaluate, but increasingly needed.
+Table~\autoref{Table_LongformQA_datasets} compares representative long-form QA/summarization datasets to help select resources by answer length, attribution requirements, and evaluation metrics.